Echinopsis strigosa

-Echinopsis strigosa, is a species of Soehrensia in the cactus family.
-It is native to north western Argentina.
+Echinopsis strigosa, synonym Soehrensia strigosa, is a species of Echinopsis in the cactus family.
+It is native to northwestern Argentina.

-It was first published in Cactaceae Syst.
-Init.
-28: 31 in 2012.

-It was formerly a species of Echinopsis.

 Description

-Soehrensia strigosa grows shrubby, branching out from the base and forming dense clumps up to 1 meter in diameter.
-The cylindrical, erect or ascending shoots have a diameter of 5 to 6 centimeters and are up to 60 centimeters long.
+Echinopsis strigosa grows shrubby, branching out from the base and forming dense clumps up to 1 m in diameter.
+The cylindrical, erect or ascending shoots have a diameter of 5 to 6 cm and are up to 60 cm long.
 There are 15 to 18 very low and blunt ribs.
-The circular, large areoles located on them are initially white and are up to 0.8 centimeters apart.
-The numerous, finely needle-like, whitish to yellowish to reddish-brown thorns that emerge from them are occasionally darker-tipped.
-The approximately four central spines are up to 7 centimeters long.
+The circular, large areoles located on them are initially white and are up to 0.8 cm apart.
+The numerous, finely needle-like, whitish to yellowish to reddish-brown spines that emerge from them are occasionally darker-tipped.
+The approximately four central spines are up to 7 cm long.
 The nine to 16 radial spines are slightly shorter.

 The funnel-shaped, white flowers open at dusk and stay open most of the following day.
-They are up to 20 centimeters long and have a diameter of 15 centimeters.
-The spherical, yellow to orange fruits are fleshy and 4 to 6.5 centimeters long.
+They are up to 20 cm long and have a diameter of 15 cm.
+The spherical, yellow to orange fruits are fleshy and 4 to 6.5 cm long.